alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 # Sponsoring

-If you found this library useful or if you have used it in a commercial product, please consider supporting my work or buy me a coffee:
+If you found this library useful or if you have used it in a commercial product, please consider supporting my work or buying me a coffee:

 [:heart: sponsor](https://github.com/sponsors/alejoseb)